oroinc/documentation/crm/admin_guide/integrations/outlook/sync_flow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: /admin_guide/img/outlook/oro_from_outlook_diag.png
+   :alt: A diagram that explains how to sync records from outlook to orocrm

 All the records processed in Outlook since the latest synchronization date and available to the user are loaded: